Portfolio manager’s Letter August 2005

-Ecihenwald explained that he had been given a temporary assignment in 1987 to cover a story about management corruption and that now almost twenty years later that temporary assignment was still going strong.
+Eichenwald explained that he had been given a temporary assignment in 1987 to cover a story about management corruption and unintended consequences.
+Now, almost twenty years later, that temporary assignment was still going strong.
 He does not expect to run out of material any time soon.
-But the most valuable insight came when he was asked where he expected find bad behavior in the future.
+But the most valuable insight came when he was asked where he expected to find bad behavior in the future.

 “The only thing that is sure is that it will occur in some fast growing sector.
 You don’t find major fraud in a slow growing steel mill; you find it in the high tech wonder-boys, or at the fast growing health care centers.

 It seems to be the nature of the crime that when companies can more easily disguise the things they are doing through growth, through the growth of the share price, through the growth of the company, they are more likely to do it, and particularly when things start to turn, when the growth starts to slow down.
 They have become so imbued with the sense of their own infallibility that they just assume that all they have to do is cheat a little to get over the hump, then the crime just starts to grow bigger and bigger.”

-Here, I think that we can clearly see that one of the reasons that Warren Buffett likes boring companies is that they do not attract people like Fastow and Skillings.
+Here, I think that we can clearly see that one of the reasons that Warren Buffett likes boring companies is that they do not attract people like Fastow and Skillings and are not as prone to unintended consequences.
 Also, it likely explains why so much of the bad behavior we see appears late in the business cycle after a period of rapid growth.